galaxyproject/training-material/topics/metabolomics/tutorials/gc_ms_with_aplcms/tutorial.md

 ## Features alignment (2nd round)

-And this all leads to final computation of features alignment.
+And this all leads to the final computation of features alignment.

 > ### {% icon hands_on %} Hands-on: Align features
 >